How to Bypass Registry to Install Windows 11 on Unsupported Hardware?

 Step 6.
 When done, click the OK button.

 That’s it!
 Now reboot your computer.
-Enter into the boot menu by pressing F2, F9, DEL, or any other key combined with your PC.
+Enter the boot menu by pressing F2, F9, DEL, or any other key combined with your PC.
 Set the boot order.
 Boot your PC with a bootable USB drive or DVD that you have created to install Windows 11 on your PC.
-You should not get any error of TPM or unsupported CPU.
+You should not get any error of TPM or an unsupported CPU.

 Good luck!